williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 # Converting DLI to PPFD

-The nice part about DLI is that we can convert it to photosynthetic photon flux density (PPFD).
-PPFD is how grow light intensity is measured and is usually published on product pages.
+Why is DLI even useful in the first place?
+We can convert it to photosynthetic photon flux density (PPFD).
+PPFD is how grow light intensity is measured, and is usually published on grow light product pages.

 Before we calculate the PPFD, we'll need to come up with the photoperiod.
 You can think about it as "how long do I want my grow light on a day?", but don't forget that the shorter the photoperiod, the more intense the light will have to be.
 I chose 12 hours.